sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 ## use project

-This is a simple web app containing two games.
+This is a simple web app with user resgitration and two simplae games.
 You can play games without login, but stats and settings will not be saved.

 To persist the changes and create portable reputation. user need to login as game player.